strapi/strapi/.github/PULL_REQUEST_TEMPLATE.md

 - Create or update the tests
 - Create or update the documentation at https://github.com/strapi/documentation
 - Refer to the issue you are closing in the PR description: Fix #issue
-- Specify if the PR is work in progress (WIP) or ready to be merged
+- Specify if the PR is ready to be merged or work in progress (by opening a draft PR)

-Please ensure you read through the Contributing Guide: https://github.com/strapi/strapi/blob/master/CONTRIBUTING.md -->
+Please ensure you read the Contributing Guide: https://github.com/strapi/strapi/blob/master/CONTRIBUTING.md -->

 ### What does it do?